batfish/batfish/questions/Parameters.md

   * `/abc/`, `/^abc/`, `/abc$/` match strings strings containing, beginning with, and ending with 'abc'
   * `/ab[c-d]/` and `/ab(c|d)/` match strings 'abc' and 'abd'.

 * **Sets of enums** Many parameter types such as `applicationSpec` represent a set of enumerated values.
 Such parameters share a common grammar, though with different base values.
+Example expressions for this grammar are `val1`, `/val.*/` and `val1, val2`, which respectively, refer to a singleton-set with "val1", all values that match "val.*", and a set with two values.

-The grammar is
+   The specification of this grammar is:

 <pre>
 enumSetSpec :=